Change Process Guidelines

 The CAB is required to make a decision on the urgent change within 48 hours after the Manager approval has been received if Manager approval is between Thursday 5:01pm to Sunday 4:59pm, therefore these changes are required to be entered with at least 48 hours lead time

-- In the case of no denials, half the number of the total members of the xCAB need to approve, without that the change will be denied
+• In the case of no denials, half the total number of CAB / xCAB members must approve, otherwise the change will be denied.

 Handling of Emergency Changes